The income discount scheme provides a 50% discount on your annual retention fee.

-- you are registered with or without a licence to practise
+- are registered with or without a licence to practise

-- you pay an annual retention fee or a full registration fee that is not already discounted (such as fixed term discount)
+- pay an annual retention fee or pay a full registration fee that has not already been reduced

 - your gross taxable income during your registration year is less than £32,000.